Main Objectives and Research Program

-The SFB 700 “Governance in Areas of Limited Statehood” focuses on the questions:
+The Collaborative Research Center (SFB) 700 “Governance in Areas of Limited Statehood” focuses on the following questions:

 SFB 700 analyzes governance – the diverse forms and modes of ruling – in areas in which state authority is limited.
-How are public goods provided when states do not effectively exercise a monopoly on the use of force?
-How are binding rules determined and enforced when states lack basic capabilities?
+How are public goods produced when states do not effectively exercise a monopoly of force?
+How are binding rules determined and enforced when states lack basic capacities?

 Conventional governance research tends to take some core elements of modern statehood for granted.
 These core elements manifest themselves as an institutional, normative constellation characteristic of the modern state.
 However, our research is covering regions outside the OECD world and historical areas of limited statehood where this constellation is typically either missing, or it is replaced by functional equivalents.
 In order for us to identify the great variety of different forms of ruling in areas of limited statehood, it was necessary to do a cultural translation of our research concept.
 Translation in this context is referring to an adaptation to the unique socio-political conditions on the ground.
 After having determined these diverse forms and modes of ruling in our previous research, during the third funding period we now intend to analyze them in regard to their effectiveness.
 Our objective is an empirically based theory formation dealing first and foremost with the conditions of success of effective governance.
 In pursuing this research question we pay special attention to four factors that we judged to be critical in determining the success or failure of a certain way of ruling:

 - the level of institutionalized forms established under a specific governance as well as

 - the social trust at the particular place of performance.